 Charles University has 17 independent faculties and each faculty has its own specific application procedure and admission requirements.

 a) Study in English, German, Russian or French (with tuition fees)

 b) Medicine in English (with tuition fees)

 c) Study in Czech (free of charge)

-Recognition of foreign higher education (university diplomas) for all graduates of foreign higher education institutions who need the recognition for the purpose of further study at any other university or for the purpose of employment or other reasons.
+b) GENERAL RECOGNITION OF FOREIGN HIGHER EDUCATION (UNIVERSITY DIPLOMAS AND CERTIFICATES) - for all graduates of foreign higher education institutions who need the recognition for the purpose of further study at any other university, for the purpose of employment or other reasons

-c) General recognition of foreign secondary schools diplomas (Graduates of foreign schools who have received a certificate confirming completion of primary, secondary or higher vocational education may apply for the recognition to the Regional Authority.
+c) GENERAL RECOGNITION OF FOREIGN SECONDARY SCHOOL DIPLOMAS - graduates of foreign schools who have received a certificate confirming completion of primary, secondary or higher vocational education may apply for the recognition to the regional authority.

-3. Fill the online application form (be aware that some faculties have their own application forms available on their website).
+3. Fill in the application form (be aware that some faculties have their own application forms – those are available on the faculty website).

-5. Submit the application form together with all the documents the faculty requires.
+4. Submit the application form together with all the documents the faculty requires.

 Those who are still working towards their certificates and diplomas may submit these documents later.
 The deadline for submitting the supporting documents is September 30, or October 23 for applicants who obtain their secondary school leaving certificate at the start of the autumn term.